System Design Space

 Vite: The Documentary

-The story of a tool that turned frontend speed into an architectural baseline for the industry
+The story of a tool that made frontend development speed an architectural expectation

 Year:2025